raghulmz/R-Works/my_functions/chi_square_test/readme.md

 The `chi_sqaure_test` function can be used to test for independence of two categorical values.

-It is partly based on the article [Information Value Concept in Scorecard Development](http://stattrek.com/chi-square-test/independence.aspx) by **StatTrek**
+It is partly based on the article [Chi-Square Test for Independence](http://stattrek.com/chi-square-test/independence.aspx) by **StatTrek**

 This function also makes the Yates' Correction for Continuity